googlearchive/assistant-codelab/README.md

 # Firebase Assistant Codelab

+**This repository is no longer actively maintained, and the accompanying codelab has been unpublished.
+It contains some information that is out of date.**

 This is not an official Google product.

 This is the source code for the App for Assistant with Firebase and API.AI